 As outlined above, real estate investors and developers must deal with a number of laws governing real estate transactions: civil law, environmental law, tax law, etc. In the area of tenancy law, it is key that the parties negotiate lease contracts only within the limits of the mandatory provisions.
 Since 2016, certain residential real estate transactions are also restricted by the Federal Act on Second Homes, which led to a decrease in real estate projects in some touristic (alpine) regions.
 It remains to be seen whether the aims of this new legislation - reducing the rents as well the 'cold beds' - will be achieved or, in the worst case, local construction companies and industries will suffer.
-The Lex Koller restrictions and authorisation regime will continue to apply and have not been tightened.
-In particular, the acquisition of commercial property is still not subject to authorisation.
+The Lex Koller restrictions and authorisation regime will continue to apply and may be even tightened.
+The most far-reaching potential amendment would be that the acquisition of commercial properties is again subject to an authorisation.
+In our opinion, such a major change in the legal environment, which would affect foreign real estate investors, is rather unlikely.